-Upcoming Tapovan trek starting on 20th Oct 2018 from Dehradun (8 days DDN to DDN)
+Upcoming Tapovan trek starting on 12th and 19th May 2019 from Dehradun (8 days DDN to DDN)

 Tapovan trek is a spectacularly different trail inside Bhagirathi river valley to high up at the base of majestic Mt.
 Shivling.
 Tapovan (4,270 m/14,270 ft) a patch of green, situated on the west bank of Gangotri glacier amidst glacial moraine and debris.
 This is among few known trails which takes you to a the core of the Himalayas inside a glacial valley.
 The word ‘Tapovan’ means a sacred and serene place, where the sages meditate for spiritual bliss.
 According to Hindu mythology, King Bhagiratha (Lord Rama’s ancestor) of the Ikshvaku dynasty, meditated here to Shiva for Ganga’s descent to the earth.
 From time unknown, Hindu sadhus or spiritualists come here to pay tribute to Lord Shiva and River Ganges.
 Tapovan, lush green in summer, blooming with wild flowers, turns golden in post-monsoon season.
 The valley, flanked by majestic Himalayan peaks like Mt.
 Shivling (6543 m), Mt.
 Meru (6630 m) and Kedar Dome (6808 m) is a favourite destination for trekking enthusiastic, both Indians and foreigners.
 The Bhagirathi Group of peaks – I (6,856 m), II (6,512 m) and III (6,454 m) are visible on the eastern bank of Gangotri glacier.
 The trail from Gangotri to Tapovan via, Bhujbasa and Gomukh, is only 24 km and two days trek but it covers a vast array of Geo-morphological features, like the ‘I’ shaped river gorge of Ganges, then the snout of the glacier from where the river originates, followed by the glacier itself with lateral moraine and ice covered glacial debris and finally the steep edge of the glacier.
 Initially the trail runs amidst pine and birch forest, but crosses the tree line to reach this Alpine meadow where only perennial grasses, sedges, and forbs can survive.
 Sighting of Bharals (Blue Mountain Sheep) on nearby mountain slopes is common.
 The high altitude, rarity of oxygen, average 6-7 km walk in the difficult terrain and the erratic weather make this a short but challenging trek.